By Deirdre V. Lovecky.

 Some emotionally reactive children, rather than being stimulus-seekers seem just the opposite.
 They are stimulus-withdrawers, finding stressful the amounts of stimulation other people find comfortable.
 They act overwhelmed, irritable, and frightened.
 Some also have trouble turning off thoughts and feelings so they may feel powerful emotions more intensely, and for a longer time than others.
 The ordinary stresses of school and peer contact may seem too difficult.
 To these children, rooms feel too crowded, too noisy, too full of light.
 The recess yard and lunchroom can provide too much stimulation, and these children react negatively with tears, tantrums, avoidance or physical symptoms.
 Such children are often regarded as troublesome by both peers and adults because they find it difficult to go along with the usual way of doing things.

-Difficulty with self-regulation, maintaining comfortable levels of arousal, and finding satisfaction in creative and intellectual pursuits rather than novelty, are issues that challenge parents and teachers of these gifted children.
+Interventions for parents Difficulty with self-regulation, maintaining comfortable levels of arousal, and finding satisfaction in creative and intellectual pursuits rather than novelty, are issues that challenge parents and teachers of these gifted children.

 Children who have difficulty regulating both activity level and amount of arousal need to learn how to find a comfortable level of arousal and how to maintain it for a series of activities.
 These children need adults to help them to recognize the intensification of feeling experienced in response to frustration, stress, or environmental irritants.
 Once they recognize the sensation that accompanies such intensification, techniques such as relaxation exercises (Belknap, 1986), withdrawing from the scene, and using self-exploration (Roberts & Guttormson, 1991) to reduce anxiety all can help.
 Gradually, as these children learn to rely more on recognition of such cues by themselves, they can reduce the level of arousal rather than waiting for disaster to strike or for adults to impose external modes of control.